| rmpoispp {spatstat} | R Documentation |

 The intensity function may be specified in any of the following ways.

-is a single number,
+lambda is a single number,

 then this algorithm generates a realisation

-of the uniform marked Poisson process inside the window win
+of the uniform marked Poisson process inside the window win with

-for each type.
+intensity lambda for each type.
 The total intensity of

-points of all types is lambda * length(types)
+points of all types is lambda * length(types).

-The argument types
+The argument types must be given

 and determines the possible types in the multitype pattern.

-is a numeric vector,
+lambda is a numeric vector,

 then this algorithm generates a realisation